Athelhampton: Parish church

 Across the former A35 road is the former Church of England parish church of St John, built in 1861–62 to move the old parish church away from the house.
 St John's was designed by the Dorchester architect John Hicks, who employed Thomas Hardy at the time.
 The Diocese of Salisbury declared St John's redundant in 1975, after which it fell into disrepair.
 The church, its pews and most of the graveyard were purchased by Athelhampton Estate in order to protect the building.
 It is now used by the Antiochian Orthodox parish of St Edward King and Martyr.
 A congregation worships at services at the church every Sunday.

 Railway locomotive

 Great Western Railway steam locomotive 6971 Athelhampton Hall was one of the 71 Modified Hall Class locomotives used for passenger and freight in south and southwest England.
 British Railways withdrew 6971 from service in October 1965 and she was scrapped.
 The locomotive's nameplates are displayed at Athelhampton.

-Film location
+Filming location

-The house has been used as a location for filming including; the 1972 film Sleuth; the 1976 Doctor Who serial The Seeds of Doom and the 2008 episode "The Unicorn and the Wasp; and Julian Fellowes’ film From Time to Time, based on The Chimneys of Green Knowe.
+The house has been used as a location for the film Sleuth (1972), the Doctor Who serial The Seeds of Doom (1976) and the episode "The Unicorn and the Wasp" (2008), and Julian Fellowes's film From Time to Time (2009), based on The Chimneys of Green Knowe.